MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/web-sign-in/index.md

 # Web sign-in for Windows devices

-Starting in Windows 11, version 22H2 with [KB5030310][KB-1], you can enable your users to sign-in using a web experience on Microsoft Entra joined devices, unlocking new sign-in options and capabilities.
+Starting in Windows 11, version 22H2 with [KB5030310][KB-1], you can enable a web-based sign-in experience on Microsoft Entra joined devices, unlocking new sign-in options and capabilities.
 This feature is called *Web sign-in*.

 Web sign-in is a *credential provider*, and it was initially introduced in Windows 10 with support for Temporary Access Pass (TAP) only.
-With the release of Windows 11, the supported scenarios and capabilities of Web sign-in have been expanded.\
+With the release of Windows 11, the supported scenarios and capabilities of Web sign-in are expanded.\
-For example, with Web sign-in organizations can move to passwordless sign-in experiences, or enable users to sign-in with a federated identity.
+For example, you can sign in with the Microsoft Authenticator app or with a SAML-P federated identity.

+This article describes how to configure Web sign-in and the supported key scenarios.

 ## Prerequisites